Saving Newborn Rohingya from a Legal Abyss

 In April 2018, the government of Bangladesh and the UN Refugee Agency (UNHCR) negotiated a confidential agreement, which included a provision on the registration and documentation of births within the Rohingya refugee populations on the territory of Bangladesh.
 Yet no Rohingya newborn has been registered or issued any such documentation under this agreement; and, by all accounts, the government has not operationalized the provision.
 Successive undertakings and statements have been made since April—nevertheless, newborn registration has not taken place.

 Although birth registration is not sufficient to guarantee a child’s protection, it is an essential line of defense.
 The Rohingya community has been plagued by decades of statelessness and its accompanying ills, and withholding birth registration from this new generation only serves to perpetuate the vulnerabilities this community faces, which are compounded by the tribulations of forced, and likely prolonged, displacement.
 Depriving newborns’ right to birth registration strips Rohingya children of legal recognition of their identity, which not only places them at immediate risk of abuse and exploitation, but also relegates them to a future of marginalization and invisibility.

-Natasha Arnpriester is an Aryeh Neier Fellow with the Open Society Justice Initiative.
+Natasha Arnpriester is an advocacy officer with Open Society Justice Initiative.